-The short- and medium-term outlook for Iran's dairy sector is looking brighter, as improving profitability conditions, coupled with the lifting of international sanctions, will bode well for growth.
-The Iranian nuclear deal will generate an uptick in foreign investment in the food and drink sector from 2016, thanks to lower insurance and transport costs, the reintegration of Iran into the international banking system and the attractiveness of Iran's largely untapped consumer base.
-High operational costs will prevent a boom and Western European and Gulf Cooperation Council companies will be the strongest beneficiaries.
+The short- and medium-term outlook for Iran's dairy sector is looking brighter, as improving profitability conditions, coupled with the lifting of international sanctions, bode well for growth.
+The immediate removal of almost all sanctions on Iran's economy in January 2016 will generate an uptick in foreign investment in the agribusiness and food and drink sector in the coming years, thanks to lower insurance and transport costs, the reintegration of Iran into the international banking system and the attractiveness of Iran's largely untapped consumer base.
+High operational costs will prevent a boom and Western European and GCC companies will be the strongest beneficiaries.